All admitted first-year students are considered for merit-based scholarships, which does not require a separate

 What types of loans should I borrow if I might need loan repayment assistance after I graduate?

 You should only borrow federal loans (Stafford and Grad PLUS).

 Please direct all questions to the Financial Aid Office.
-You can even schedule an appointment to meet with a financial aid counselor.
+Please feel free to schedule an appointment to meet with a financial aid counselor.

 Direct Unsubsidized and Grad PLUS loans do not require any monthly payments until six months after you graduate or drop below half-time enrollment.
 If you have federal loans from before law school, you should request an in-school deferment (contact your lender for the form) to postpone repayment until after you graduate or drop below half-time.
 Private loans might require payments while you are in school so you should contact the lender.

 Federal loans (Stafford and Grad PLUS) come with generous amounts of deferment for unemployment and economic hardship.
 Private loans do not offer nearly as much flexibility during repayment so proceed with caution.